MyMQL/SCP-372/README.md

   starting_role: ClassD # The starting class for SCP-372
   starting_health: 100 # Starting health of SCP-372
   broadcast_message: "<b><color=red>You are SCP-372!</color></b>" # Broadcast message shown on assignment
+  spawn_chance: 30 # Percent chance for SCP-372 to spawn
+  enable_cassie_on_escape: true # Enable or disable CASSIE escape announcements
+  cassie_message_on_escape: "SCP 3 7 2 has successfully escaped" # CASSIE announcement for SCP-372 escape
 ```

 ### 🛠️ **Installation**